Terms and Conditions

 All prices displayed are subject to change without notice before a booking is confirmed.
 Air fares do not include transfers to and from your departure airports.
 Most online discounts and promotional fares are not available for bookings made through our call centre.
 Base fare(s), taxes and charges are payable in the currency in which they are published.

-Please note that sessions on our website reservation system will “time out” after 20 minutes if you do not proceed to with getting your booking confirmed.
+Please note that sessions on our website reservation system will “time out” after 20 minutes if you do not proceed to getting your booking confirmed.

 Until your booking is confirmed and payment effected, the seats you have selected have not been removed from the Jet2.com seat inventory.
 If those seats are no longer available at the time you select “Confirm Booking”, a message will be displayed telling you this and you will have to re-select a new fare for those seats, subject to availability.
 If you have used our “shopping basket” facility and the seats you originally selected are no longer available by the time you select "Confirm Booking", you will automatically be offered seats at the next available price, subject to availability.